Beer: Vessels

 Beer is consumed out of a variety of vessels, such as a glass, a beer stein, a mug, a pewter tankard, a beer bottle or a can; or at music festivals and some bars and nightclubs, from a plastic cup.
 The shape of the glass from which beer is consumed can influence the perception of the beer and can define and accent the character of the style.
 Breweries offer branded glassware intended only for their own beers as a marketing promotion, as this increases sales of their product.

 The pouring process has an influence on a beer's presentation.
 The rate of flow from the tap or other serving vessel, tilt of the glass, and position of the pour (in the centre or down the side) into the glass all influence the result, such as the size and longevity of the head, lacing (the pattern left by the head as it moves down the glass as the beer is drunk), and the release of carbonation.

-A beer tower is a beer dispensing device, usually found in bars and pubs, that consists of a cylinder attached to a beer cooling device at the bottom.
-Beer is dispensed from the beer tower into a drinking vessel.
+A beer tower or portable beer tap is sometimes used in bars and restaurants to allow a group of customers to serve themselves.
+The device consists of a tall container with a cooling mechanism and a beer tap at its base.